Back in the day, VW's were everywhere and finding a decent used one for sale was no

 everything, since you want to re-do everything anyway.
 Or, maybe it's ok to pay the high price if

-the candidate has at least one feature that you won't have to redo (like maybe the seller just
+one feature that you won't have to redo (like maybe the seller just

 6. Some Original VW Parts Are Hard To Find

-Try to find the most complete vehicle you can, especially
+Try to find the most

-if you're buying one of the rarer models (like a 23-window bus or an ambulance).
+if you're buying one of the rarer models (like a 23-window Samba bus or an ambulance).
 Over the years,

 and discard several original parts every year, for no